-The authoritative body of law controlling the appellate process is the Florida Rules of Appellate Procedure.
+The authoritative body of law controlling the appellate process in Florida is the Florida Rules of Appellate Procedure.
 Specifically, Rule 9.140 sets forth the specific criteria for permissible appeals.
 Under the auspices of this rule, a defendant can appeal a final judgment adjudicating guilt, a final order withholding adjudication after a finding of guilt, an order granting probation or community control, orders entered after final judgment or finding of guilt, including orders revoking or modifying probation, or orders denying relief under Florida Rule of Criminal Procedure 3.800(a), 3.850 or 3.853, or an illegal sentence.

 If the defendant entered a plea of guilty or no contest, he or she may appeal the final judgment only if she specifically reserved the right to appeal.
 An illustration of this would be when defense counsel files a motion to suppress evidence which is then denied by the court.
 The defendant may then subsequently plead guilty or no contest, specifically reserving her right to appeal the denial of the dispositive motion to suppress evidence.
 A defendant may also appeal a violation of the plea agreement, an involuntary plea, or a sentencing error—provided that these issues were properly preserved during the course of the trial proceedings.
 Further, a defendant may appeal a guilty or no contest plea if the trial court lacked jurisdiction to enter the sentence.
 As an experienced Tampa criminal appeals lawyer, William B. Wynne understands that each situation requires a completely different approach and strategy to ensure the best chances of success.